-We will deal with any allegation of abuse quickly, in a fair and consistent way that provides effective child protection
+We will deal with any allegation of abuse quickly, in a fair and consistent way that provides effective child protection while also supporting the individual who is the subject of the allegation.

 A 'case manager' will lead any investigation.
-This will be the headteacher, or the chair of governors where the headteacher is the subject of the allegation.
+This will be the headteacher, or the chair of Trustees where the headteacher is the subject of the allegation.
 The case manager will be identified at the earliest opportunity.